Trump dumps Iran nuclear deal: What you need to know

 Conservative leaders in the US, especially Trump, have long been critical of the deal, calling it "insane."

-In announcing his decision to pull the US of the agreement Tuesday, Trump called the deal "horrible" and "one-sided," arguing that, even with the current restrictions in place, Iran continues to pose a threat to the US.
+In announcing his decision to pull the US out of the agreement Tuesday, Trump described the deal as "horrible" and "one-sided," maintaining that, even with the current restrictions in place, Iran continues to pose a threat to the US.

 "It is clear to me that we cannot prevent an Iranian nuclear bomb under the decaying and rotten structure of the current agreement," Trump said.
 "The Iran deal is defective at its core.
 If we do nothing we know exactly what will happen."